Event Listeners

 event.stopImmediatePropagation()

-event.stopImmediatePropagation() method stops propagation of other event listeners on same element node also.
+The event.stopImmediatePropagation() method also stops the propagation of other event listeners on the same element node.

-If an element has two event listeners, and parent has one listener, stopPropagation will only stop parent event, but two listeners of element will be triggered.
-But in stopImmediatePropagation, only first event listener triggered.
-The second event listener of same element and parent event will not.
-See example
+If an element has two event listeners, and the parent has one listener, stopPropagation will only stop the parent event, but both listeners of the element will be triggered.
+But with stopImmediatePropagation, only the first event listener is triggered.
+The second event listener of the same element and the parent event will not be triggered.
+See the example below.

 with event.stopPropagation